Carreau/phd-dissertation/parts/roleofactin.rst

 in 1864 by Willy Kühne who extracted the first myosin II extract from muscle cell :cite:`Hartman2012`.

-The myosin super family is divided into subfamilies number with roman literals.
+The myosin super family is divided into subfamilies numbered with roman literals.
-As of today we count more than 30 family of myosin :cite:`Berridge2012a`.
+As of today we count more than 30 families of myosin :cite:`Berridge2012a`.
 Muscle myosin is part of the myosin II family and is often referred to  as conventional myosin for historical reason as being the first discovered.
 Non-muscle  myosin are also referred to as unconventional myosin.

-Myosin motors seem to be shared among all the living domain, hinting for an early emerging of myosin in the evolution.
+Myosin motors seem to be shared among the living domain, hinting for an early emerging of myosin in the evolution.
 All the myosin motors move on actin filaments toward the barbed end, with the exception of myosin VI which moves towards the pointed end :cite:`Buss2008`.

 Different subfamily of myosin are used for different function in cells.
 Even in subfamilies each type of myosin can have specific functions.
-For example, conventional myosin found in muscle cell are use for large scale cell contraction.
+For example, conventional myosin found in muscle cells are use for large scale cell contraction.
 In contrast, myosin V is known to transport cargo and is found to be responsible for actin network dynamics and vesicle positioning :cite:`Holubcova2013`.